 Title Policy – This fee is based on insured amount for title insurance purposes.
 Percentage can vary on refinance transactions.

-Underwriting Fee – Payment to the end investor for services provided
+Underwriting Fee – Payment to lender for services provided.

 Note: Many of these costs are third-party charges and cannot be negotiated by you or your lender.